grafana/loki/docs/sources/upgrading/_index.md

 The index gateway now supports shuffle sharding of index data when running in "ring" mode.
-The index data is sharded by tenant where each tenant gets assigned a sub-set of all available instances of the gateway ring.
+The index data is sharded by tenant where each tenant gets assigned a sub-set of all available instances of the index gateways in the ring.

 If you configured a high replication factor to accommodate for load, since in the past this was the only option to give a tenant more instances for